Dev Story

 Understanding Swift and Flutter: Core Foundations for iOS App Development

 When comparing Swift vs Flutter, the first step is understanding what each platform is at its core, how it was built, what it’s meant to do, and how businesses are using it today.
+This basic understanding helps in assessing their proficiency, development workflows, ecosystem support, and overall suitability for modern and smart iOS app development needs.

 What is Swift?

 Swift is Apple’s official programming language designed to build fast, secure, and reliable apps for all Apple platforms iOS, macOS, watchOS, and tvOS.
-It was introduced in 2014 as a modern replacement for Objective-C. Built for performance and safety, Swift gives developers deep access to Apple’s frameworks and hardware capabilities.

 Thanks to its clean syntax and growing support, Swift has become the first choice for building high-performance iOS apps with Swift.
 It’s widely used for developing apps that need tight integration with Apple’s native features like ARKit, CoreML, and Metal.